Toloka/docs/en/toloka-apps/concepts/glossary.md

 : A batch of data that you send for labeling at a time.
 The batch consists of task items.

-Ready-to-go project
+Bespoke project

-: A ready-to-go project is based on a ready-made solution with the parameters that you specified.
+: A bespoke project is based on a ready-made solution with the parameters that you specified.
 The interface and quality controls are pre-configured, decomposition is already done, and everything is ready to use: all you need is to upload task items to batches and send them for labeling.

-Ready-to-go solution
+Bespoke solution

-: A ready-to-go solution is an example of a standard task that you can solve using Toloka.
-Unlike [customizable project](https://toloka.ai/docs/guide/concepts/overview.html#project) templates, you don't have to set up everything yourself.
+: A bespoke solution is an example of a standard task that you can solve using Toloka.
+Unlike [self-service project](https://toloka.ai/ru/docs/guide/concepts/overview.html#project) templates, you don't have to set up everything yourself.

 Task item